Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Your pet has extra fat around the belly, spine, base of tail, neck or limbs.
 Just like people, fat pets can gain weight anywhere on their body.
 The Association for Pet Obesity Prevention surveys pet parents every few years on pet obesity, and is a great resource if you have questions about your pet’s weight gain.

 Your pet neglects their personal grooming.
-Cats and dogs naturally want to keep themselves clean, and will usually try to groom themselves.
+Cats and dogs naturally want to keep themselves clean and will usually try to groom themselves.
 Fat dogs and overweight cats have trouble reaching their bum, belly, or back.
 As a result, they develop mats, nasty bottom, or even hot spots.

 Moving is more difficult.
 Extra weight puts more strain on joints, so older pets develop arthritis and have trouble getting around.
 But young fat pets also have trouble climbing stairs, leaping onto the cat tree, or getting away from a pestering athletic pet.

 Breathing issues.
-Not all breathing issues indicate weight problems.
+Not all breathing issues show weight problems.
 Some cats could have upper respiratory infection, asthma, or other health challenges.
 And keep in mind, brachycephalic (short-nosed) breeds like Pugs, can snore, snort, and having trouble breathing especially during hot weather or exercise.
 But if your pudgy pet has labored breathing at rest or after mild exercise, don’t be surprised if your veterinarian recommends a weight-loss program.

 Weight gain.
-If the number on the scale has been creeping up between vet appointments, you may need to get your pet’s weight under control before it begins impacting their health and comfort.
+If the number on the scale has been creeping up between vet appointments, you may need to get your pet’s weight under control before it impacts their health and comfort.
 Karma-Kat has always looked chonky, and we didn’t realize how much table muscle he’d gained until his vet visit.
 Really big dogs, like our Mastiff-Dane Bravo-Dawg have a higher risk of arthritis and joint injuries, and the vet also cautioned us to keep him on the lean side.
-Weight gain can be a sign of underlying health issues, so if you notice your pet’s poundage creeping up, a trip to your veterinarian for an accurate weight and health check is in order before changing your pet’s diet or drastically increasing their activity..
+Weight gain can be a sign of underlying health issues, so if you notice your pet’s poundage creeping up, a trip to your veterinarian for an accurate weight and health check is in order before changing your pet’s diet or drastically increasing their activity.

 It’s easy to miss weight gain when you see your pet every day.
 Besides, we love to love ’em with treats!
 If you missed it, like we did, give yourself a break and congratulate yourself you got the info at last.
 That’s why those yearly vet visits are so important!